What to do if…

 -

-- If you suspect someone could turn up and use the booking, ask the provider what identity checks apply and whether they can add an extra security note on the reservation.
+- If you are worried someone else could try to use the booking, ask the provider what identity checks apply and whether they can add an extra security note.

 -

-- If you’ve lost money or details were misused, report it to Report Fraud if you live in England, Wales, or Northern Ireland.
+- If money was lost, personal details were misused, or a fraud or cyber crime took place, report it to Report Fraud if you live in England, Wales, or Northern Ireland.

-- If you live in Scotland (or the crime happened there), report it to Police Scotland (typically via 101 for non-emergencies, or their online contact options).
+- If you live in Scotland, or the crime happened there, report it to Police Scotland on 101 for a non-emergency.

-- Keep your reference number with your screenshots and bank notes.
+- Keep any report reference number with your screenshots, bank notes, and provider case numbers.

 What can wait

-- You don’t need to argue with customer service about liability in the first call—first goal is stop further changes and stabilise the booking.
+- You do not need to argue about refunds or liability in the first call; first ask the provider to stop further changes and confirm the live booking.

 Important reassurance